Horizon0156/awesome-apps/README.md

 * [Caddy](https://caddyserver.com): Open-source web server / reverse proxy with automatic HTTPS written in Go
 * [Caddy Docker Proxy](https://github.com/lucaslorentz/caddy-docker-proxy?tab=readme-ov-file#server): This plugin enables Caddy to be used as a reverse proxy for Docker containers via labels.
 * [Ghost](https://ghost.org): Free and open-source blogging platform:
+* [Homer](https://github.com/bastienwirtz/homer): A dead simple static HOMepage for your servER to keep your services on hand, from a simple yaml configuration file.
 * [nginx](https://nginx.org): High performance web server.